How to Make a Simple Benchtop Router Table (With Table Fence)

 3. Step 3: Make T-tracks in the Router Table

-4. Step 4: Build the Router Table Fence
+4. Step 4: Build a Router Table Fence

-5. Step 5: Build the Router Table Dust Collection
+5. Step 5: Build a Router Table Dust Collection

 *Safety is your responsibility.
 Make sure you know what you’re doing and take all necessary safety precautions while working with power tools.
 Safety comes first!

-What you'll need to make a Benchtop Router Table
+What you'll need to make a Simple DIY Router Table

 Router Table – Plywood